 Body Worn & In-car Cameras

-BWC’s are currently activated during law enforcement-public encounters related to a call for service or law enforcement action, subject stop, traffic stop, and/or deputy services.
-The in-car cameras are automatically activated when emergency equipment (lights and sirens) are turned on.
-The new system will turn on both the BWC and the in-car camera when either are in range and activated. .
+BWCs are currently activated during law enforcement-public encounters related to a call for service or law enforcement action, subject stop, traffic stop, and/or deputy services.
+The in-car cameras are automatically activated when emergency equipment (lights and sirens) is turned on.
+The new system will turn on both the BWC and the in-car camera when either is in range and activated.

 Response to Resistance/Use of Force

 We want to assure residents that anytime a deputy is involved in a physical encounter, even the most slight, it is investigated whether a complaint is received or not.
 A supervisor will evaluate the application, necessity, and reasonableness of the response to resistance when conducting a thorough and objective review of the incident.
-A use of force incident is documented and reviewed by the members of the Loudoun County Sheriff’s Office leadership and executive teams.
+Use of force incident is documented and reviewed by the members of the Loudoun County Sheriff’s Office leadership and executive teams.

 - De-escalation training begins upon the hiring of each deputy as they attend the Northern Virginia Criminal Justice Training Academy (NVCJTA) and is further enhanced during our Crisis Intervention Training (CIT) and Advanced Crisis Intervention Training.
 As you may be aware, the LCSO has been recognized both regionally and nationally as a model agency for our CIT program.
 You can learn more about our training below and information on training policies and philosophies at the NVCJTA.